swaptacular/swpt_accounts/protocol.rst

 2. If the specified account does not exist, the message's timestamp MUST be checked.
 If it is too far in the past, the message MUST be ignored.
-Otherwise, an attempt MUST be made to create a new account with the requested configuration settings.
-If the new account has been successfully created, an `AccountUpdate`_ message MUST be sent; otherwise a `RejectedConfig`_ message MUST be sent.
+Otherwise, an attempt MUST be made to create a new account with the requested configuration settings. [#creation-date]_ If the new account has been successfully created, an `AccountUpdate`_ message MUST be sent; otherwise a `RejectedConfig`_ message MUST be sent.

 .. [#forbid-transfers] Server implementations SHOULD NOT accept incoming transfers for "scheduled for deletion" accounts.

+.. [#creation-date] Note that an account can be removed from the server's database, and then a new account with the same ``debtor_id`` and ``creditor_id`` can be created.
+Care MUST be taken so that in this case the newly created account always has a later ``creation_date``, compared to the preceding account.

 .. [#config-delay] How long this "some time" is, depends on how far in the past a `ConfigureAccount`_ message has to be, in order to be